 Summary

-Understanding where you are in the business lifecycle and why it matters can help business owners and leaders like you become more proactive and effective as you set goals, assess progress, manage rapid growth, improve cash flow, seize opportunities, and more.
+Understanding where you are in the business lifecycle and why it matters can help business owners and leaders like you become more proactive and effective as you set goals and seize opportunities.
 It can also help you make better decisions when an unexpected challenge arises.
 By using the business lifecycle framework, you’re not dealing with the current challenge in isolation—you’re crafting a solution that also fits into your long-term plan.

-While the concept of the business lifecycle is not new, how it’s used to drive competitive advantage has evolved considerably.
+Although the concept of the business lifecycle is not new, how companies use it to drive competitive advantage has evolved considerably.
 Truist Business Lifecycle Advisory looks at where your business is today, considers where you’ve been, and brings you clear, actionable strategies to help you move toward the future you want.

 Here’s a look at the evolution of the business lifecycle advisory approach in banking—and how to begin accessing its efficiencies and insights.